syfantid/CC-Labs-Solutions/Lab-2/README.md

 11220

 ### Task 2.2.1: Accessing your Twitter Account Information
-The output of this task is given below:
+The output of this task is acquired in file Twitter_1.py and is given below:

 Name: ozgekoroglu
 Location: Barcelona, Spain